Storidge/cio-user-docs/kubernetes_storage/install_csi_driver.md

 The Storidge CSI driver is mostly tested on Kubernetes but should also work on other CSI based CO.
 Feel free to test it on other CO and give us feedback.

-A Storige cluster should be deployed first before installing the CSI driver.
-When ready, install the Storidge CSI driver by running on a master node:
+A Storidge cluster should be deployed first before installing the CSI driver.
+When ready, install the CSI driver by running on a master node:

 <h4>Kubernetes 1.16</h4>